gro-intelligence/api-client/JGrinst-patch-2/_sources/getting-started.md.txt

 # Soybeans - Yield (mass/area) - Argentina (USDA PS&D)
 client.get_data_points(**{'metric_id': 170037, 'item_id': 270, 'region_id': 1010, 'source_id': 14, 'frequency_id': 9, 'start_date': '2017-01-01T00:00:00.000Z'})
 ```
 But the USDA begins forecasting the yield well before harvest time, and will continue to update its estimate for many months after the harvest is over.
-In order to see how the forecasts and estimates for each year has changed, you can include the `show_revisions` field as follows:
+In order to see how the forecasts and estimates for each year have changed, you can include the `show_revisions` field as follows:
 ```
 # Soybeans - Yield (mass/area) - Argentina (USDA PS&D)
 client.get_data_points(**{'metric_id': 170037, 'item_id': 270, 'region_id': 1010, 'source_id': 14, 'frequency_id': 9, 'start_date': '2017-01-01T00:00:00.000Z', 'show_revisions': True})